For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 - Spouse and unmarried children (under 21) of a Singapore Citizen or PR (Family permanent resident scheme).

-Each PR category caters to different applicant profiles — professionals, investors, families, and artists — offering multiple pathways to long-term residency and stability in Singapore.
+Each PR category caters to different applicant profiles such as professionals, investors, families, and artists, offering multiple pathways to long-term residency and stability in Singapore.

 How to Apply for Singapore PR: Step-by-Step Process